klephron/mals-test/README.md

   --out result/mals-test/llm-ls/humanevalpack/python-Python_0.json
 ```

-The runner executes one project against one LSP server and writes one JSON
-object.
-The JSON includes the completion text plus exact match, edit similarity,
-identifier exact match, and identifier F1.
+The runner executes one project against one LSP server and writes one JSON object.
+The JSON includes the completion text plus exact match, edit similarity, identifier exact match, and identifier F1.

 ## Summarize completion metrics

-`scripts/evaluate_completions.py` reads the JSON result produced by
-`mals-test` and writes a smaller summary JSON.
-Keep the same directory structure
+`scripts/evaluate_completions.py` reads the JSON result produced by `mals-test` and writes a smaller summary JSON.
-under `result/completions/` as the raw `result/mals-test/` output so raw results
-and summaries are easy to compare.

 Example for the `lsp-ai` result above: